King Philip's War: Plymouth Colony

 Plymouth Colony lost close to eight percent of its adult male population and a smaller percentage of women and children to Native attacks and other causes associated with the war.
 Indigenous losses were much greater, with about 2,000 men killed in the war, more than 3,000 dying of sickness or starvation.
 Various historians have estimated that several hundred to over one-thousand Native captives were sold into slavery.

 But many Natives and their communities survived the war, especially on Cape Cod where the war had few direct effects.
 After 1695, Plymouth’s incorporation into Massachusetts encouraged expansion and creation of English settlements, putting new pressures on Native resources and driving the consolidation of their villages.
 Clusters of Indian communities developed: Teticut and Assawompsett, near Pembroke and Middleborough in Plymouth County, around Dartmouth along Buzzard’s Bay in Bristol County, along the upper and middle Cape, with around 500 Indians in four villages in 1693, and at Herring Pond and Mashpee between Plymouth and the lower Cape, with around 500 people in 1698.
 During the first half of the eighteenth century, nearly all of the remaining Indians on the Cape would move to Mashpee, making it the largest community on the mainland, and the other three clusters would shrink to just a few families.

 Northern New England

 Conflict continued for decades in Maine, New Hampshire, and northern Massachusetts.
-There were six wars over the next 74 years between New France and New England, along with their respective indigenous allies, starting with King William's War in 1689.
+There were six wars over the next 74 years between New France and New England, along with their respective Indigenous allies, starting with King William's War in 1689.
 (See French and Indian Wars, Father Rale's War, and Father Le Loutre's War.)
 The conflict in northern New England was largely over the border between New England and Acadia, which New France defined as the Kennebec River in southern Maine.
 Many colonists from northeastern Maine and Massachusetts temporarily relocated to larger towns in Massachusetts and New Hampshire to avoid Wabanaki raids.

+Legacy

+Washington Irving (1783–1859) published the essay "Philip of Pokanoket" in 1820.
+The war was the subject of John Augustus Stone's 1829 play Metamora; or, The Last of the Wampanoags.